EASEx/EASEx.github.io/docs/intro.md

 cd deployment
 docker-compose up
 ```
 This will start the proxy on port 8888.
-We do not discuss setting up the load balancer here because it is dependent upon your task.
-You will need to ensure that the load balancer supports large file transfer (>100 MB), web sockets and server side events.
+Setting up the load balancer would depend on your task - please ensure that the load balancer supports large file transfer (>100 MB), web sockets and server side events.